jekil/awesome-hacking/Readme.rst

 ---------------

 - `Floss <https://github.com/fireeye/flare-floss>`_ - FireEye Labs Obfuscated String Solver.
 Automatically extract obfuscated strings from malware.
+- `Peepdf <http://eternal-todo.com/tools/peepdf-pdf-analysis-tool>`_ - A Python tool to explore PDF files in order to find out if the file can be harmful or not.
+The aim of this tool is to provide all the necessary components that a security researcher could need in a PDF analysis without using 3 or 4 tools to make all the tasks.
+- `PEfile <https://github.com/erocarrera/pefile>`_ - Read and work with Portable Executable (aka PE) files.
 - `PEview <http://wjradburn.com/software/>`_ - A quick and easy way to view the structure and content of 32-bit Portable Executable (PE) and Component Object File Format (COFF) files.
 - `Sysinternals Suite <https://technet.microsoft.com/en-us/sysinternals/bb842062>`_ - The Sysinternals Troubleshooting Utilities.
+- `Yara <http://virustotal.github.io/yara/>`_ - Identify and classify malware samples.

 Network
 =======